 Seattle University is committed to making research experiences available to as many students as possible.
 We have established a strong undergraduate research program and the College of Science and Engineering has committed more than $1 million in grants, endowments and gift funds to support the program and offer paid research positions for qualified students working under the mentorship of a Seattle University faculty member.
 We also offer research-based courses in science and engineering during the academic year.

 The culmination of the undergraduate research experience is our fall poster session.
 This event, which is open to the public, celebrates and showcases independent research by students majoring in mathematics, science, engineering and computer science.
-It is held annually in late October.
+It is held annually, later in the fall quarter.

 For more information on the STEM Research Showcase, please visit the website.

 Three Seattle University students and a faculty member co-authored a research paper published as the cover story in the Nov.
 2021 PLOS Computational Biology Journal.